Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         year, graduates who have jobs within 12 months; classified by input subjects, training majors, training courses and training forms;
-    b)  The training unit reports to the People\'s Committee of the province where the training is associated for the work-study form (if any) on the recruitment and training situation in the locality.
+    b)  The training unit reports to the People's Committee of the province where the training is associated for the work-study form (if any) on the recruitment and training situation in the locality.